 |きゃっ きゃっ (kya kya)||Children playing and having fun|

 Listed below are sound effects produced by animals in Japanese, such as the “oink oink” of a pig or the “meow” of a cat.

 Gitaigo (ぎたいご | 擬態語 )

 Gitaigo words reflect a condition or state.
-These words don’t mimic actual sounds but rather emotional feelings.
+These words don’t mimic actual sounds but rather describe feelings (emotional).
 They are also referred to as ideophones or mimetic words.
 You’ll mostly see this in manga.